 - Road rage and aggressive driving

 Environmental issues and equipment defects can also play a role in biking accidents.
 A bicycle is a complex piece of machinery.
 Broken or defective handlebars, brakes, pedals, seats, or wheels are all plausible reasons for a cycling accident Municipalities are required to ensure the city’s public areas like parks and roadways are safe.
 A recent article reports anywhere from 30,000–70,000 potholes are filled by the Streets Department in Philadelphia every year.
 If it can be substantiated negligence caused a bicycle accident, compensation is entirely possible.

-The bicycle accident lawyers at Munley Law have spent decades representing victims of serious bicycle crashes.
+The bicycle accident lawyers at Munley Law Personal Injury Attorneys have spent decades representing victims of serious bicycle crashes.
 Our board-certified civil trial advocates have been named among the Best Lawyers in America, and have earned the top peer and client ratings from Martindale-Hubbell.
 Ultimately, our results speak for themselves.
 We fight for vulnerable victims of biking accidents and their right to fair and just compensation.
 We won’t settle for less than you deserve.